sabnamjeny/Python-demo/README.md

 # Python-demo
-This is first repository.
+This is the first repository.
-Author - sabnam
+Author - Shabnam